 In addition, it is good to have some insight behind the new SERP modification in your back pocket.
 Some have speculated a growing decrease in click-thru-rates (CTRs) on the right-rail ads has led to Google implementing this new format.
 Other reports indicate the change is in response to Google’s move to make desktop search results more in alignment with mobile search results.
 This speculation could be due to more traffic, at potentially lower CPCs, coming through mobile search campaigns versus desktop and tablet.

 Take a fresh look at what Relevance can do to elevate your brand.Learn More

 A direct impact immediately will be the rise in CPCs at the keyword-level up to the channel-level.
-Historically, a tool which helps reigning in CPC is Quality Score.
+Historically, a tool which helps to reign in CPC is Quality Score.
 Quality Score is the value, between 1-10 (10 being the highest), which Google assigns to each keyword in your campaign to measure the quality of ad and landing page served for that particular keyword.
 A higher Quality Score can be achieved by:

 The better Quality Score a keyword has then the potential increases for that keyword to win a better ad position at a lower CPC at auction.
 Here is an example: